2013 Las Piñas local elections

 Local elections were held in Las Piñas on May 13, 2013, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, one representative, and the councilors, six in each of the city's two legislative districts.

 Background

-Incumbent Mayor Vergel "Nene" Aguilar was on his third and final term.
+Mayor Vergel "Nene" Aguilar sough re-election for third consecutive, sixth non-consecutive term.
 His opponents were Conrado Miranda, Antonio Abellar Jr., Felix Sinajon, and Francisco "Kiko" Antonio Jr., son of former Mayor Francisco Antonio Sr.

-Incumbent Vice Mayor Luis "Louie" Bustamante was on his second term.
+Vice Mayor Luis "Louie" Bustamante sought re-election.
 His opponents were former Councilor Benjamin Gonzales and Renato Santos.

-Incumbent Representative Mark Villar was on his second term.
+Rep. Mark Villar ran for re-election for second term.
 His opponents were Luis "Louie" Casimiro and Filipino Alvarado.

 Results

 For Representative, Lone District

 Representative Mark Villar of the city’s lone district was reelected with 147,884 votes.

 For Mayor

-Mayor Vergel "Nene" Aguilar won with 152,583 votes, a difference of 148,335 votes over his closest opponent, Conrado Miranda, who got only 4,248 votes.
+Mayor Vergel "Nene" Aguilar won the elections with 157,825 votes, a difference of 153,465 votes over his closest opponent, Conrado Miranda, who got only 4,360 votes.